curlyguy7370/ab_testing_project/README.md

 **`ab_test.csv`**

-It was derived from **Shopify reports** exported from client accounts managed by the company.
+It was derived from Shopify reports exported from client accounts managed by the company.
-The data represents aggregated performance results before and after specific interventions, anonymized for confidentiality.
+The data is organized year over year, containing aggregated KPI values for each client across 2024 and 2025, allowing for temporal comparison of performance.
-This dataset forms the analytical foundation of the **A/B testing** conducted in the accompanying Jupyter notebook.
+The dataset serves as the analytical foundation for the A/B testing and visualization conducted.
+Client names, financial figures, and other sensitive information have been modified to ensure confidentiality.

 ---

 ## 📊 Visualizations
 The analytical results were transformed into **interactive visual dashboards** using **Tableau** to enhance interpretability and storytelling.
-These dashboards provide a visual comparison between control and test groups across key KPIs, helping identify which marketing and design interventions had the strongest effects.
+These dashboards provide a visual comparison of each client’s performance over time, highlighting whether KPIs increased or decreased

 🔗 **View the dashboards here:**
 [Tableau Public — A/B Test KPI Dashboard](https://public.tableau.com/app/profile/riccardo.conti)